 $150.00- 400.00 for puppies under 4mos.
 This includes a spay/neuter voucher at our veterinarian's clinic.
 If you prefer to use your own vet clinic then we will reimburse up to $50.00 when we are sent a copy of your spay neuter certificate.
 This must be done by the allotted time indicated at the time of adoption.

-The adoption fee includes spay/neuter, age-appropriate vaccinations, microchip ( for dogs over 6 mo), worming, flea-treatment, and medical issues in some cases this means cherry eye, entropia, tumor removal, and other issues, and dental work (if needed), we also try very hard for all of our dogs to have at least basic training as well, so many of our dogs have spent some one on one time with a trainer.
+The adoption fee includes spay/neuter, age-appropriate vaccinations, worming, flea-treatment, and medical issues in some cases this means cherry eye, entropia, tumor removal, and other issues resolved.
+We also try very hard for all of our dogs to have at least basic training as well, so many of our dogs have spent some one on one time with a trainer.
+Where they are worked with sit, down, stay, wait, walking nicely on leash, house and crate training.
 We also have a number of trainers that we know and work with.
 Depending on your area we may be able to get you in touch with one of them.
 Often these trainers will offer a discount if you adopted a pet through us!

 At times animals come in with higher-than-average medical needs, and those needs must be financially met.
 Sadly right now we have many more dogs with medical needs coming in the normal.
 Many of these needs cost over 1200-2500 to fix.
 We do our best to help as many special needs dogs as possible.